LosicLab/starchip/README.md

 Usage:

-	/path/to/starchimp/starchimp-circles.pl star_dirs.txt parameters.txt
+	/path/to/starchip/starchip-circles.pl star_dirs.txt parameters.txt

-	starchimp-circles is designed to work on a set of multiple samples (though it works fine on 1 sample). star_dirs.txt should have 1 full pathway to star output per line: ie /path/to/file1/star/
+	starchip-circles is designed to work on a set of multiple samples (though it works fine on 1 sample). star_dirs.txt should have 1 full pathway to star output per line: ie /path/to/file1/star/
 		/path/to/file2/star/